leopauly/leopauly.github.io/index.md

 <font face="Lucida Grande" size="3">
 <p align="justify">
 As an engineer and researcher, my interests lie in Artificial Intelligence, with a focus on Computer Vision & Deep Learning.
 I'm fascinated by the idea of giving machines human-like visual capabilities (or beyond!).
 Over the years, I have worked on (Visual) AI applications in different fields, including Space Exploration, Robotics, Edge AI and Human-Computer Interaction.
-Currently, I'm a Research Fellow in AI & Autonomous Systems with the <a style="color: #4285F4" href="https://www.ramigroup.co.uk/" >RAMI Group</a> at City University of London.
-Before that, I was a Research Associate at the University of Luxembourg with the <a style="color: #4285F4" href="https://cvi2.uni.lu/" >CVI<sup>2</sup> Research Group</a>, working on AI for Space Applications.
+Currently, I'm a Research Fellow in 'AI & Autonomous Systems' with the <a style="color: #4285F4" href="https://www.ramigroup.co.uk/" >RAMI Group</a> at City University of London.
+Before that, I was a Research Associate at the University of Luxembourg with the <a style="color: #4285F4" href="https://cvi2.uni.lu/" >CVI<sup>2</sup> Research Group</a>, working on 'AI for Space Applications'.
 </p>
 </font>
 </div>